carolinamedina26/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Overall Analysis
-To begin the analysis, we first used the `year` function to extract the time information from the launch date, later a `PivotTable` was created and filtrated by `months`, the parent category into `Theater` and arranged in `descendent`.
+To begin the analysis, we first used the `=year` function to extract the time information from the launch date, later a `PivotTable` was created and filtrated by `months`, the parent category into `Theater` and arranged in `descendent`.
 At first glance, we can evidence that the failed and successful campaigns have a similar behavior, **except for the months May, June and July in which the successful outcomes increment significantly.**

 Secondly,